 We cannot fund any costs incurred from the time before you submit your application.

 Yes.
 These are emergency grants and we will pay them as quickly as possible.

-We have large unrestricted reserves, can we apply to the Heritage Emergency Fund?
+We have large unrestricted reserves.
+Can we apply to the Heritage Emergency Fund?

-We expect you to use your unrestricted reserves as far as reasonable to help your organisation through the current difficulties.
+We expect you to use your unrestricted reserves as far as is reasonable to help your organisation through the current difficulties.
 By large unrestricted reserves we mean those organisations that have reserves to support at least six months of operations.
 The guidance for the Heritage Emergency Fund sets out who can apply and how we will prioritise applications.
 If you do apply, you should explain your approach to your use of unrestricted reserves in your application.

 Can places of worship apply to the Heritage Emergency Fund?

 Places of worship can apply to the fund for emergency costs associated with the protection of their heritage.
 Please be sure to review all of the guidance before proceeding with an application.
 You should explore whether your needs can be supported through other emergency funds before submitting an application to us.
 If you are interested in accessing funds to support community coronavirus (COVID-19) response you should contact relevant community support funds.

 Other sources of funding are available within the sector.
 Prospective applicants may want to explore the opportunities for support offered by Historic England and the National Churches Trust.
 For Church of England applicants, parishes should be in touch with their diocese to explore any support that might be available in advance of applying to the Heritage Emergency Fund.
 Those from other faiths and denominations should likewise contact their regional or national bodies first.

 Our organisation has multiple heritage assets all under the same charity registration and organisational name.
 Can we make more than one application to the Heritage Emergency Fund?